wyatt-herkamp/too-many-shortcuts/README.md

 -  1.21.5/1.21.4 Had zero changes between them.
 -  1.21.3
 ### Version Policy
-This mod will try it's best to support the latest 3 Minecraft versions.
+This mod will try it's best to support at least the latest 3 Minecraft versions.
 Some changes make this impossible or extremely difficult.
 ## Requirements
 - [Fabric API](https://modrinth.com/mod/fabric-api)